Berlin Botanical Garden and Botanical Museum: Museum and herbarium

 Between 1819 and 1838 the explorer, botanist and poet Adalbert von Chamisso worked as a curator of the herbarium.
-In 1879 the herbarium in the old botanical garden gained its own building and was able to present its collectors' items to the public.
+In 1879 the herbarium in the old botanical garden gained its own building and was able to present its collector's items to the public.
 A year later a botanical teaching exhibition was introduced.
 This was the prequel to the Botanical Museum.

 After its relocation in 1907 to Dahlem the museum gained a considerably bigger exhibition space on three floors.
 These were used for expanding exhibitions about geobotany and paleobotany.

 The rebuilding began in 1957 after the destruction of buildings and many exhibits.
 At this time the museum had a surface area of only one floor.
 After the relocation of the herbarium and the library to the new east wing, the museum could be expanded.
 On 11 March 1991, the second floor was introduced.
 In 2004–2005 the first floor was reworked and redesigned.
 Now the museum is seen as an addition to the garden and presents botanic topics that are not in the garden, including the historical progress, the progress within a year, inner plant structures, enlarged micro-structures, spreading of species, plant products and the use of plants.